Fixed points and semifree bordism: Semifree actions

 where $\defm{c_i}$ denotes both the $i\th$ Chern class and the $i\th$ elementary symmetric polynomial since the symbol $\s$ is taken.
-Evidently we can multiply each identity through by $u^{n-i}$, so these identities are really statements about the integers $\sp$ and $q(p)$.
+Evidently we can multiply the $i\th$ identity through by $u^{n-i}$ without changing its content, so these identities are really statements about the integers $\sp$ and $q(p)$.

 \begin{definition} The \defd{ABBV identities} for semifree abstract isotropy data are the equations \quation{ \phantom{ \qquad (0 \leq i \leq n-1).} \defm{I_i} = \sum_{p \in P} \sp (-1)^{q(p)} c_i(\overbrace{1,\ldots,1}^{n-q(p)},\overbrace{-1,\ldots,-1}^{q(p)}) = 0 \qquad (0 \leq i \leq n-1). } \end{definition}